Supermoon: Super Blood Moon

 Total lunar eclipses which fall on supermoon and micromoon days are relatively rare.
 In the 21st century, there are 87 total lunar eclipses, of which 28 are supermoons and 6 are micromoons.
 Almost all total lunar eclipses in Lunar Saros 129 are micromoon eclipses.
-An example of a supermoon lunar eclipse is the September 2015 lunar eclipse.

 The Super Blood Moon is an astronomical event that combines two phenomena: a supermoon and a total lunar eclipse, resulting in a larger, brighter, and reddish-colored Moon.

 A total lunar eclipse takes place when the Earth aligns between the Sun and the Moon, causing Earth's shadow to fall on the Moon.
 As the shadow covers the Moon, sunlight passing through Earth's atmosphere scatters, filtering out most blue light and casting a reddish hue on the Moon.
 This phenomenon is often called a blood moon because of its striking red or orange color.

 When these two events coincide, the Moon appears both larger and redder than usual, leading to the term Super Blood Moon.
 This unique alignment creates a visually impressive and rare sight that has inspired folklore and intrigue for centuries.

 Super Blood Moons are relatively infrequent, occurring about once every few years, making them a notable event for astronomers and skywatchers alike.